Collective investment schemes in the changing environment

 Author: Brian Wright (1996)

-Brian Wright formerly Chairman of the Unit Trust Committee and formerly of Midland Bank plc (taken from Issue No 1 – July 1996)
+formerly Chairman of the Unit Trust Committee and formerly of Midland Bank plc

 Benjamin Disraeli once said ‘Change is inevitable.
-In a progressive country change is constant.‘
+In a progressive country change is constant.

 Before considering the aptness of those words in relation to collective investment schemes I must make two things clear.
 The first is that the opinions expressed below are personal ones.
 The second is that although the phrase ‘collective investment scheme’ can have a wide interpretation I restrict myself to unit trusts and open ended investment companies.